nsaunders/component-css-loader/README.md

 [postcss-loader](http://github.com/webpack-contrib/postcss-loader), the unique
 feature of this loader is that the prefix is configured in the source content rather than within the Webpack configuration.
-Thus, a unique prefix can be applied to each style sheet module, allowing component style sheets to be scoped independently.
+Thus, a unique prefix can be applied to each style sheet module, allowing independent scoping.

 ### Example